How to use a file manager to protect your manuscript

 At the very least, have copies saved externally.
 However, setting up a simple system as I have outlined above does not take much time at all.

-By managing your files correctly, you will be secure in the knowledge that whatever goes wrong, your manuscript will always be safe and secure.
+If you manage your files correctly, you will be secure in the knowledge that whatever goes wrong, your manuscript will always be safe and secure.

 If you have already started writing your manuscript, you can take these precautions by copying out your chapters into new files and start a new revisions file for your manuscript.